Workforce profile

 1 Overview

-The council actively encourages individuals from all protected characteristics’ groups[1] to be part of its team and highly values people’s individual skills and talents.
-The information included in this report is also used to understand whether the council’s workforce reflects the demographic of the wider community and, if not, how progress can be made to achieve this over time.
+The Council actively encourages individuals from all protected characteristics’ groups[1] to be part of our team and highly values people’s individual skills and talents.
+The information included in this report is also used to understand whether the Council’s workforce reflects the demographic of the wider community and, if not, how inroads can be made to achieve this over time.
 Understanding the profile of employees also means that appropriate support and solutions can be delivered.

 2 Vacancies, applicants, leavers and maternity leave